-The HubSpot CMS is a SaaS (software-as-a-service) CMS designed to help businesses grow their web presence with a special emphasis on enabling marketers.
-It’s designed to be used on business websites where non-technical content creators need to be able to build, measure, and iterate on content independently while working within design, style, and functionality guardrails that you as a developer can set up.
-The content, lead collection, and analytics are also integrated with the HubSpot CRM, making it easy for marketers to create personalized experiences for visitors and integrate those experiences with the rest of the business.
+The HubSpot CMS is designed to help businesses grow their web presence with an emphasis on enabling marketers to create and manage content.
+The website's content, lead collection, and analytics are integrated with the HubSpot CRM, making it easy to create personalized experiences for visitors and integrate those experiences with the rest of the business.

-The primary job of HubSpot CMS developers is to work as a content enabler rather than a content creator.
-Business websites are best when the content is current and optimized.
-Developers should remove as much friction as possible while establishing guardrails as needed.
-The HubSpot CMS was designed to balance the needs of developers with the needs of content creators through its module system, flex columns, and drag-and-drop areas.
-That means less annoying copy-update work for you as a developer and happier content creator users.
+The primary job of HubSpot CMS developers is to work as content enablers rather than content creators.
+In this way, the HubSpot CMS is designed to balance the needs of developers with the needs of content creators through its theme and module system and drag-and-drop areas.

 When a page is rendered, HubSpot routes the request to one of many servers based on domain, renders the page on our servers, and caches it to a content delivery network (CDN) if possible.

-The HubSpot CMS allows marketers to create several types of content.
-The user interface (UI) for content creators is slightly different depending on content type.
-This has implications that developers need to be aware of.
+The HubSpot CMS enables the creation of several types of content.
+The user interface for content creators is slightly different depending on content type, which has implications that you as a developer need to be aware of.

 In the UI for marketers, the analytics and organization of these page types are also organized separately since landing pages often have specific conversion goals.

-One thing to bear in mind is that behind the scenes, these files are not stored in that exact way on disk inside HubSpot; they are mapped to entries in a database.
+Behind the scenes, these files are mapped to entries in a database.
 This is why access to the developer file system is through the HubSpot CLI tools rather than direct SSH or FTP access, and some file system features you may expect, like permissions and symlinks, are not offered in the developer filesystem.

 Themes, templates, modules, and fields are the objects you’ll work with most in HubSpot CMS as a developer.
 Using these different objects effectively lets you give content creators the freedom to work and iterate on websites independently while staying inside style and layout guardrails you set.

-Themes and modules contain fields, which are settings of specific data types.
-(For example, numbers, strings, rich text, images, etc.) Developers can control how these are used in rendering these objects, as well as how they should be organized and appear in the WYSIWYG editor.
+Themes and modules contain fields, which are settings of specific data types, such as numbers, strings, rich text, and images.
+You can control how these are used in rendering these objects, as well as how they should be organized and appear in the WYSIWYG editor.
 Content creators can set values for fields in the WYSIWYG editor, which are applied to the theme or module at render time.

-Themes allow developers to create a set of fields that content creators use to gain global stylistic control over a website without having to edit CSS.
+Using themes, you can create a set of fields that content creators use to gain global stylistic control over a website without having to edit CSS.
 You can specify in CSS where these controls are applied, arrange controls to inherit from others, and manage how they are presented and organized to marketers in the Theme Editor.
-Content creators use the Theme Editor to modify Theme Fields, preview those changes against existing templates within a Theme, and publish their changes.
+Content creators use the theme editor to modify theme fields, preview those changes against existing templates within a theme, and publish their changes.

 These theme fields can be set either globally across a site or overridden at a page level.